!-- Google tag (gtag.js) -->

 The outcome

-The Museum of Portuguese Language reopened in August 2021 and received more the 260k visitors in its first year since reopening.
-The expectation is that four million visitors in visit the musuem over the next decade.
+• The Museum of Portuguese Language reopened in August 2021 and welcomed over 260,000 visitors in its first year since reopening.

-Indigenous Languages in Brazil
+Indigenous Communities in Brazil

 Credits